Rowan Mersh

-Rowan Mersh (1982) is an English multi-media sculptor.
-He is known for his free-standing sculptures and large-scale wall pieces made of thousands of components of various materials engaged to create an effect of fluidity and soft-like appearance.
+Rowan Mersh (1982) is an English multimedia sculptor, known for freestanding sculptures and large-scale wall pieces made of thousands of components of various materials engaged to create an effect of fluidity and soft-like appearance.

-Mersh was born in Dorset and studied 'Art & Design' at The Arts Institute at Bournemouth.
-He then obtained a BA in 'Multi-Media Textiles' at Loughborough University (2003) and then moved to London to attend a Master's degree course in 'Mixed Media Constructed Textiles' at the Royal College of Art, where he graduated in 2005.
-The same year he was awarded the 'Mercury Music and Art Prize' with his sculpture 'Shape of Music' and the Victoria & Albert Museum acquired 'Vinyl & CD Sculpture Part 2' and 'DNA Ball Sculpture' for its permanent collection.
+Mersh was born in Dorset, studying art and design at the Arts Institute at Bournemouth.
+He then obtained a BA in multi-media textiles at Loughborough University (2003) and then moved to London to attend a Master's degree course in mixed-media constructed textiles at the Royal College of Art, where he graduated in 2005.
+The same year he was awarded the Mercury Music and Art Prize with his sculpture 'Shape of Music;' the Victoria and Albert Museum acquired 'Vinyl & CD Sculpture Part 2' and 'DNA Ball Sculpture' for its permanent collection.

 Over the past six years Mersh has focused on making sculptures using sea shells.
-In 2016 he was awarded the 'Moët Hennessy Prize' for 'Best Contemporary Design' at PAD London (Pavillon d'Art et du Design).
+In 2016 he was awarded the Moët Hennessy Prize for Best Contemporary Design at PAD London (Pavillon d'Art et du Design).

 Work

 Rowan Mersh's early artworks consisted in textile sculptures and kinetic installation.
 One of his textile sculptures, 'Vinyl and CD Sculpture Part 2', was made using CDs and vinyl records covered with stretched jersey fabric.

-In 2009 Mersh took part to the group show 'Corn Craft' at Gallery FUMI - an exhibition that aimed at reconsidering the notion of beauty and luxury during time of economic struggle.
+In 2009 Mersh took part in the group show 'Corn Craft' at Gallery FUMI - an exhibition that aimed at reconsidering the notion of beauty and luxury during time of economic struggle.
 For the occasion he worked at a dramatic ceiling installation made of 40000 individual pieces of corn strung onto mono-filament line.

-In 2012 he participated to the project 'Future by Artisan / 'Fatto a Mano commissioned by Italian fashion house Fendi.
+In 2012 he participated in the project 'Future by Artisan' / 'Fatto a Mano' commissioned by Italian fashion house Fendi.
 'Fatto a Mano' involved a collaboration between Fendi artisans and artists, such as Mersh, who were commissioned to reinterpret Fendi's traditional practices.
 Mersh created a machine that registered his heart rate and rhythmically punched small holes in leather strips.
 The final installation consisted in a colourful composition of leather strips woven onto a steel framework.
 This interactive performance-based installation was shown at Harrods during the 'London Design Festival' and then toured to the Salone Del Mobile (Milano) and the Venice Biennale (Venice).

 Driven by his interest in sustainability Mersh participated to the charity event 'Pandamonium 2' – commissioned by WWF.
 Using surplus WWF paper the artist produced a wearable sculpture folding each sheet with origami techniques.